-We are proud to award Jessica with the Diane Mains Award.
+We are proud to award Annie with the Diane Mains Award.

 Respectfully submitted by AAIM Victim Advocates